|

 at one point, and did just as the instructions said.
 To his surprise,

 the door sprang open!
-He was free; he could leave through a window, or
+He was free; he could leave through a window,

 even the front door as far as he knew.
 Yet, there was still something